tddfellow/tddfellow.github.io/source/_posts/2016-02-05-why-are-you-slow.markdown

 code of ethics.
 And they have to follow it, since it has power of law.

 Why 10 times?
 Wouldn't 7 be enough, or maybe 14 should be a minimum?
 It doesn't matter.
-It is a discipline, that is to be followed to the letter, and there is no exceptions.
+It is a discipline, that is to be followed to the letter, and there are no exceptions.

 Well, he probably can rub 11 times, without getting in jail..